22 thoughts on 22

 20. I don't believe in soulmates.
 And if there were such a thing, statistically, you'd never meet them or end up with them.
 So I think the best thing you can look forward to in a relationship is someone that makes you laugh so hard your stomach hurts, and following the glitz of the honeymoon phase, still wants to make you happy and is willing to put forth the effort and commitment to make it work.
 And mostly, someone whose company you really, truly enjoy.

 21. I love psychology.
 It's so fascinating.
-Being able to understand the way people think and how they make decisions is truly valuable.
+Being able to understand the way people think and how they make decisions is truly valuable (and I think this is why advertising appeals to me).
 It makes you question your own humanity, your own morality.
 Hitler is one of the most interesting and terrifying examples of psychology.
 And while most people regard him as a monster, he was still a human.
 He honestly believed that he was doing good, and he was dedicated to his cause.
 It's easy to distance ourselves from awful people, to believe that we would never be capable of such despicable things (see the Stanford Prison Experiment and the Milgram Experiment, two of my favorite and two of the most well-known psychological studies).
 But it's much more difficult to understand that we are similar in many ways.

 22. I even procrastinate on my blog posts what is wrong with me...